darkjenso/FoundryStreamOverlay/README.md

 3. **Visual customisation** – change font sizes, colours, and select from a range of built-in font families.
 4. **Heart icon** – optional heart image with adjustable size and offset for a fun, thematic touch.
 5. **Green-screen background** – set any colour, but default is `#00ff00` for easy chroma keying.
+## Usage

+1. **Open Overlay**
+   - Under **Module Settings**, there’s an “Open Overlay Window” option.
+Click that to pop up the overlay in a new window.
+   - Or call the `openOverlayWindow()` function from the console.
+2. **Stream Setup**
+   - Capture that pop-up in OBS (or similar) as a browser/window source.
+   - Apply a **chroma key** filter matching the background colour (default green).
+3. **Live Updates**
+   - Whenever HP changes or you move the layout, the overlay refreshes automatically.

+## Setup

+1. Open **Game Settings** (the cog icon in Foundry).
+2. Go to **Module Settings** → **Configure Layout**.
+3. In “Actor Positions,” set each character’s `Top` and `Left` to position them.
+Check “Hide?” if you want to hide them entirely.
+4. In “Display Options,” choose whether to show names, max HP, and so on.
+5. In “Heart Icon Options,” toggle `Show Heart Icon`, select an image, adjust its `Size`, and use the `Heart Text Offset` slider to move the text up or down over the icon.

 ## Installation